F-l-i-x/TouchOSC/examples/many_properties/ReadMe.md

 ![moving faders](many_properties.PNG)

-Not all properties go together, e.g. a triangle can't have round edges.
+Not all properties go together, e.g. a triangle can't have round corners.

 by Jörn Lengwenings